 Why I Built This

 At Nomology, I lead AI product development.
 We use Claude, GPT, and Llama models to generate insights from billions of data points.
-When a new paper drops from Anthropic or DeepMind, I need to know if it changes how we should build.
+When a new technique drops from Anthropic or DeepMind, I need to know if it changes how we should build.

-So I built it.
+So I built that filter.

 My Background

-I'm Yuriy Matso, Head of Product for Artificial Intelligence at Nomology, where I've been building AI-powered systems since 2019.
-LinkedIn
+I'm Yuriy Matso, Head of Product for Artificial Intelligence at Nomology, where I've been building AI-powered systems since 2019.LinkedIn

 What I Build